VijayPrajapatiCodes/VijayPrajapatiCodes/README.md

         </font>
       </p>
       <p>
-        Namaste!
-I'm <b>Vijay Prajapati</b>, a passionate <b>Full Stack Engineer</b> who thrives in the intersection of elegant design and complex logic.
+        Hello!
+I'm <b>Vijay Prajapati</b>, a passionate <b> Java Full Stack Developer </b> who thrives in the intersection of elegant design and complex logic.
 My mission is to architect digital solutions that are not just scalable but also exceptionally secure.
       </p>
       <p>
         <b>🔥 Key Competencies:</b>